ubc-library-rc/qgis-knowledge-base/content/tabular-data.md

 QGIS will automatically project your layer in the coordinate reference system of your project.
 (Depending on your application settings your project will be assigned either a default CRS or take on the CRS of the first layer you add).
 By doing this, QGIS is not changing the GCS you just assigned, but rather adjusting *where* the points are rendered so that they remain accurate in location given any projection.
 ![displayed-data](./images/xy-displayed_20220204.jpg)

+Now that your tabular data is displayed as a vector layer, you can save and export it as a geospatial file.